Locally recoverable codes on surfaces: Locally recoverable codes from elliptic surfaces

 \begin{proof} We can base change $\pi: \calE \to B$ to $\pi': \calE' \to C$ via $C \to B$ and $C$ itself pulls back to a section $s$ of $\pi'$ and we can then take the $C \to B$ trace of this section to get a section of $\pi$.
 Concretely, this section consists of adding the points on $(\pi{|_C})^{-1}(t)$ and viewing that as a function of $t \in B$.
 By the assumption on the Mordell-Weil group, this section is of finite order.
-It is known that, for sections of finite order, the specialization map to a smooth fiber is injective.
+From \cite[Proposition VII 3.1]{Sil}, for sections of finite order prime to the characteristic, the specialization map to a smooth fiber is injective.
 By assumption, for one such fiber, the specialization of $s$ is zero.
 It follows that $s$ itself is zero. \end{proof}

 Here are some explicit examples.

 \begin{example} Take $\calE$ the Legendre family $y^2=x(x-1)(x-t)$ and consider the curve $C: (u^2+t+1)^2=u(u-1)(u-t)$ of genus $1$ embedded in $\calE$ by taking $x=u,y=u^2+t+1$, so $r=3$.
 Lemma \ref{trace} applies with $t=-1$.
 If $\Gamma$ has $n$ points and $d < n, 4|(n-d)$, we consider functions of the form $f=a(t)+b(t)x+c(t)y$ with $\deg a \le (n-d)/4, \deg b, \deg c < (n-d)/4$ and these restrict to $C$ as a function of degree at most $n-d$, so the minimum distance is at least $d$.
 The dimension is $k=3(n-d)/4 +1$ and it follows that $d = n -k -\lceil k/3 \rceil +2$, i.e., the code is optimal, but typically not as long as the optimal codes from the previous sections. \end{example}